ronniegnr/design-pattern/src/bd/com/ronnie/observer/readme.md

 ## Observer Pattern

-When few elements needs to be notified on a elements state change, observer pattern is used.
+When few elements need to be notified on an element's state change, observer pattern is used.

 ![alt text](https://raw.githubusercontent.com/ronniegnr/design-pattern/master/src/bd/com/ronnie/observer/observer.png)